Top 10 best banking apps in the UK 2023

 A slick and easy to use mobile app has become a must-have for challenger banks, but not all financial institutions are quite there yet.
 We’ve had a look at who’s able to offer you the best control of your money purely from your phone.

 While challenger banks still represent the lion’s share of the top-rated apps, many traditional banks are catching up and adding innovative features to their banking apps, so the competition is hotting up.
 This guide focuses on apps for personal banking.
 We have created a guide to best business accounts for anyone looking for an app to run their business account from.

-|#1||Starling||Absolutely packed with features, Starling Bank’s banking app is easy to use and lets you handle all the aspects of your current account, including managing overdrafts, setting savings goals and adding receipts and notes to your payments.||Visit Starling|
+|#1||Starling||Absolutely packed with features, Starling’s banking app is easy to use and lets you handle all aspects of your current account, including categorising your spending, setting savings goals and paying in cheques digitally.||Visit Starling|

 |#2||Monzo||Monzo’s reputation for being one of the coolest banking apps available isn’t unwarranted.
 It’s slick and colourful, lets you access all the features of your bank account and its spending reports make budgeting almost fun.||Read our review|

 |#3||Revolut||The Revolut app integrates effortlessly in your day-to-day money life, offering a series of useful features for saving and organising your finances, including spending notifications and savings pots.||Visit Revolut|

 |#4||Lloyds Bank||Lloyds tops the chart of traditional banks and has got all your banking bases covered, from carrying out your everyday banking and making payments, to categorising your spending and planning a budget.||Read our review|

 |#5||Barclays||The Barclays app meets all your basic banking need and more, with spending notifications, card locking and a 24/7 in-app customer support chat.||Read our review|